All Episodes

 I've been indemnified numerous times doing my job, doing it the proper way with New York City.

-Now that they're taking that away, the cops are gonna think twice or maybe three times before they even act to save a life or to save or to save someone from being injured.
+Now that they're taking that away, the cops are going to think twice or maybe three times before they even act to save a life or to save someone from being injured.

 And I don't blame them at all.